raspberrypilearning/xai-challenge-submit/en/step_3.md

 **Ideate: Ask yourself these questions or discuss them in your group and write the answers in your Blueprint.**

-1. **Ideas Storm**: If you had a magic wand, what cool features would you add to the app?
+1. **Ideas storm**: If you had a magic wand, what cool features would you add to the app?
 Think wild and wacky!
-Write them all down and worry about how sensible they are later.
+Write them all down and worry about how achievable they are later.

-2. **Inspiration Station**: Are there any apps or games you love?
+2. **Inspiration station**: Are there any apps or games you love?
 What do you like about them?
-Can we borrow some of those cool ideas?
+Can you borrow some of those cool ideas?
 Are there things about them you don't like and want to avoid in your own app?

-3. **Fun Factor or Helping Hand?**: What would make the app super fun to use?
+3. **Fun factor or helping hand?**: What would make the app super fun to use?
 Maybe it gives out virtual high-fives or has funny sound effects?
 How can the app be really helpful?
-Like, does it give hints or tips?
+Does it give hints or tips?
 Or maybe it solves a serious issue?
 Do you want it to do both?

-4. **Sketch It Out**: Can you draw or doodle what you imagine the app might look like?
+4. **Sketch it out**: Can you draw or doodle what you imagine the app might look like?
 Maybe it has a dragon mascot or a space theme?
 How is it laid out on screen?
 How will your users provide input?

 --- /task ---

-Once you've answered these questions for yourself in your Blueprint, you're ready to start creating!
-In the next step, you'll get making your ML model in Machine learning 4 Kids and your application in Scratch!
+Once you've answered these questions in your Blueprint, you're ready to start creating!
+In the next step, you'll start making your model in Machine Learning for Kids and your application in Scratch!